autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model.md

 ### 2. Install or implement your own vehicle interface

 If there is an already complete vehicle interface package (like [`pacmod_interface`](https://github.com/tier4/pacmod_interface/tree/main)), you can install it to your environment.
 If not, you have to implement your own vehicle interface by yourself.
-Create a new package by `ros2 pkg create`.
-The following example is creating a vehicle interface package named `my_vehicle_interface`.
-Write your implementation of vehicle interface in `my_vehicle_interface/src`.
+Let's create a new package by `ros2 pkg create`.
+The following example will show you how to create a vehicle interface package named `my_vehicle_interface`.

 ```bash
 ros2 pkg create --build-type ament_cmake my_vehicle_interface
 ```

+Then, you should write your implementation of vehicle interface in `my_vehicle_interface/src`.
+Again, since this implementation is so specific to the control device of your vehicle, it is beyond the scope of this document to describe how to implement your vehicle interface in detail.
+Here are some factors that might be considered.

+- Subscription of control command topics from Autoware
+- Communication between the vehicle interface and your vehicle's control device
+- Modification of control values if needed

 ### 3. Prepare a launch file